Ghadeer-Ghosheh/IGNITE/README.md

 # IGNITE
-IGNITE: Individualized GeNeration of Imputations in Time-series Electronic health record
+IGNITE: Individualized GeNeration of Imputations in Time-series Electronic health records

 Table of contents
 =================